 “The spouse seeking maintenance has significantly reduced that spouse’s income or career opportunities for the benefit of the other spouse.”

-Amount and Duration of Spousal Maintenance
+Amount and Duration

 - the standard of living established during the marriage;